Yeabtakele/Webstack---Portfolio-Project/README.md

 # Features
 - Route Planning: Get Information and Story about the Place.
-- Destination Information: Get information about your destination, including attractions, restaurants, and accommodations.
+- Destination Information: Get information about your farmland , including attractions, coffee .
-- Weather Forecast: View weather forecasts for your travel dates to plan accordingly the Map.
+- Weather Forecast: View weather forecasts for your origion of land dates to plan accordingly the Map.

 # Technologies Used
 - Frontend: HTML, CSS, SCSS